 Public lifts and escalators are available inside the shopping centre.

-All Palace auditoriums are setup with the Fidelio headset & neck loop options.
+All Palace auditoriums are setup with the Fidelio headset and neck loop options.
 These receivers are available at the box office.
 The neck loop option works in conjunction with the hearing aid and the headset has adjustable volume to boost the dialogue levels.
-To access the headset or neck loop option, simply enquire with a venue staff member at the box office and they will be able to assist you further.
+To access the headset or neck loop option, simply ask a venue staff member at the box office and they will be able to assist you further.

 Audio description is available on request.

 Accessible bathrooms are available next to the cinemas on L3.

 Novotel Wilson Parking, 169-179 Thomas Street Haymarket is a 6-minute walk from the Cinema.
 You can validate your parking ticket at Palace Cinema Central and pay $8 all day and night.